How to View cloudSwXtch and swXtchBridge Logs

 You can also use the words "yesterday," "today" or "now" after --since to get logs from that time period.

-sudo journalctl - u swxtch-repl --since yesterday
+sudo journalctl -t swx-swxtch --since yesterday

 Displaying Logs since Last Boot (-b)

-sudo journalctl -u <swxtch-ctrl OR swxtch-repl> -b
+sudo journalctl -t swx-swxtch -b

 List boots (--list-boot)